rgrrrrrba/rgrrrrrba.github.io/about-me.md

 [Spoons](https://en.wikipedia.org/wiki/Spoon_theory) means that after work I generally crash out on the lounge with a book for a while, then turn on SBS Viceland and watch Forged in Fire while trying not to think about making dinner until it's physically uncomfortable.
 I do try to be a little social, I love going out to markets or the occasional Sunday cafe breakfasts.

-I am neurodiverse.
 I have ADHD, and I also live with (sometimes severe, always present) depression and anxiety.
 This manifests in different ways.
 I try not to mask as much as I did in the past, so sometimes I might give TMI.
 I prefer to be open about my experiences and how I'm going, and in doing so I hope to give a safe space for others in similar situations to be more open.
 I have had a fair bit of experience with depression and mental health issues throughout my life.
 Learning about neurodiversity, mental health, diversity, equity, and inclusion are special interests of mine.

 ## My work